isc-projects/stork/doc/dev/ci-images.rst

 The following Rake tasks are available:

 - ``rake push:debian`` - builds and pushes the image based on Debian.
+- ``rake push:debian-old-glibc`` - builds and pushes the image based on Debian with an old version of GLIBC.
 - ``rake push:rhel`` - builds and pushes the image based on RHEL (RH UBI).
 - ``rake push:alpine`` - builds and pushes the image based on Alpine.
 - ``rake push:compose`` - builds and pushes the image based on official